Duxter7/GA-English-Notes/IT English 1 (A2).md

 How old are your parents?
 How tall are you?
 How far is it from the city center to the airport?
+How much money do you have? = How much money have you got?